-After 16 days of running, Stitch was safely trapped on August 22, 2023, in Simsbury.
+After 16 days of running, I safely trapped Stitch on August 22, 2023, in Simsbury.

 During those 16 days, tremendous effort and heart went into finding and recovering Stitch.
 The volunteers and family checked out every possible lead.
 We endured thunderstorms, heat and humidity, mosquitos, poison ivy and lack of food and sleep.
 We were crestfallen each time we discovered a lead we followed was another dog that happened to resemble Stitch.
-We moved equipment from location to location hoping to catch a glimpse of Stitch.
+We moved my cameras from location to location hoping to catch a glimpse of Stitch.
+I monitored the cameras myself 24/7.
+Lots of wildlife activity led to lots of lost sleep.
 During those 16 days, neither the family nor myself ever saw Stitch until August 22 – the day he was trapped.

 The family received a phone call the morning of Tuesday, August 22 from a resident on Pasture Lane in West Simsbury.
 The caller had seen Stitch that morning and had also seen him on Sunday, August 20.

-Immediately I along with his owner Jess set up a feeding station monitored by camera in the backyard in the shade.
+Immediately I along with his owner Jess set up a feeding station monitored by my camera in the backyard in the shade.
 Jess hiked up the hill and scattered bits of food and left her scent up on the ridge.
 Sarah and Rob from Odies Rescue and Stitch’s mom Betsy were also in the area watching for him.
-Patti and Deb were putting up more posters in the area.
+The other group was putting up more posters in the area.
 We left the area at about 1:15 pm so it would be quiet for Stitch.
 I felt that he was up on the ridge hiding and watching us.

-At 1:53 pm Stitch appeared on camera and ate the food.
+At 1:53 pm Stitch appeared on my camera and ate the food.
 Those photos were the first time we had seen Stitch ourselves.
 It was imperative that we get a trap set immediately before Stitch left the area.
+The other group did not have a trap available until the following day because their closest trap was in Groton.
+I wasn't about to wait so I asked for someone to immediately go to my house and get my trap.
 Sarah and Rob jumped into action and transported my trap from my house to the location.
-Quickly, we set up the trap and left the area.
+Quickly, we set up the trap, set up my camera and left the area.
+The other group set up a camera.
 Then we had to wait for Stitch.
-When trapping, you never know if the dog will return to the area or will go into the trap.
+When trapping, you never know if the dog will return to the area and/or will go into the trap.
 All you can do is wait and watch and adjust as necessary.

 Since Stitch had eaten a full can of food and gotten water, he probably wouldn’t return for a while.
 Plus, it was quite hot and humid so my guess was that he was resting in the shade nearby and would come back after dark.
-Jess waited around the corner in her car.
+Jess the owner waited around the corner in her car.
+I ran home to feed my dogs.
 At around 6 PM, I joined her.
 A couple hours later, Jess and Betsy switched so Jess could go home for a bit.
 Betsy and I waited in the car hoping the camera would go off because Stitch had returned.
+Note: No one from the other group was onsite.

 At 9:30 pm, my camera alert went off.
 I held my breath.
 This could be Stitch.
 This could be a raccoon or opossum.
 I looked at my camera app on my phone.
 The photo showed Stitch at the entrance of the trap.
 I told Betsy he was there and that we had to wait and hope he would enter the trap.
 Neither of us could breathe.
 We waited.
 Less than a minute later, a photo of Stitch safely captured in the trap came through!
 He was caught!

-Betsy called Jess as we raced over to Pasture Lane while I called Patti.
+Betsy called Jess as we raced over to Pasture Lane while I called Patti from the other group to tell her I trapped him.

 Stitch was frightened, but safe.
 He calmed down once he recognized Betsy.
 My presence caused him fear, so I moved far away from him.
 Patti reached Sarah and Rob who came to help carry Stitch in the trap to Betsy’s SUV.
 I would not risk trying to remove him from the trap on leash.
 The risk was too great that he could bolt and escape.
 As we prepared to transport him, I called three vet emergency clinics to see if they would see him.
 West Hartford Vet Emergency said they could see him.
 Betsy and Jess with Stitch headed there while I followed in my vehicle.